 Where is your shop located?
 Sweet By Design is a Cottage Bakery operating by appointment only.
 We do not have a retail location that you can swing by to pick up a single cupcake or dessert cake.
 All of our orders are custom made for a specific event, and all consultations, appointments, and pickups must be scheduled in advance.

 What areas do you serve, and do you deliver?
-Sweet By Design's kitchen is located in Melissa, Texas, just north of McKinney, and we serve the entire Dallas / Fort Worth Metroplex.
-Just a few of the venues we have delivered wedding cakes to include River Road Chateau in Anna, Bethel Rock, Magnolia Grace Ranch, and The Grand Ivory in Leonard, Rustic Grace Estate in Van Alstyne, McKinney Cotton Mill, Gathered, and The Bingham House in McKinney, Glen Eagles Country Club, Rooftop Event Spot, and 34 Events in Plano, The Laurel in Grapevine, and The Sanford Inn in Arlington.
-We have also delivered cakes to other events covering all corners of the Metroplex.
-We offer free delivery within 10 miles (including Melissa, Anna, and downtown McKinney) and delivery beyond 10 miles is quoted based on the location of the event.
-Pick up can also be arranged for free in Melissa or within the 10 mile free delivery area.
+Sweet By Design's kitchen is located in Melissa, Texas, just north of McKinney, and we offer delivery to venues within 50 miles of Melissa.
+Cakes really don't like to be in a car much more than that.
+Just a few of the venues we have delivered wedding cakes to include River Road Chateau and The Springs Event Venue in Anna, Bethel Rock, Magnolia Grace Ranch, and The Grand Ivory in Leonard, Rustic Grace Estate in Van Alstyne, The McKinney Cotton Mill, The Mill at East McKinney, and Gathered in McKinney, Glen Eagles Country Club, Rooftop Event Spot, and 34 Events in Plano, The Venue at Frisco Town Center and Stonebridge Ranch Country Club in Frisco.
+Pick up can also be arranged for free within 10 miles of Melissa.

 Do you offer wedding cake tastings and consultations?
 I offer to-go sample boxes so you can enjoy finding your favorite cake flavor in the comfort of your own home.
 We can discuss the inspirational elements you would like incorporated into the design of your cake by phone, email, or video call.
 The cost of a set of sample boxes for the happy couple is $25.00.
-The set of boxes include five different cake flavors of your choosing and a variety of buttercreams for two people to enjoy.
+The samples include two slices each of five different cake flavors of your choosing and a variety of buttercreams to mix and match so you can find your favorite combinations.
 Additional, individual sample boxes can be purchased for $10.00.
 Once you purchase a set of sample boxes, I will reserve the date of your wedding on my calendar.
 When the design and flavors are decided, a copy of the contract detailing the design of your cake will be emailed to you along with a quote.
 Upon receipt of your $100.00 retainer and signed contract, your wedding order is permanently booked on my calendar.

 How do I place an order?
 Just fill out the form on the Contact page to get started, and we will get back to you by the next business day.

 Can you make me a cake for only 2 or 3 people?
 The smallest size cake we make is a 5" round that serves 8; however, there is a minimum order requirement of $100.00 for our custom cakes.
-We also typically offer 8" round dessert cake and 6 count cake bite specials from Thanksgiving through Valentines day.
 Please see our Pricing page for more details.

 My wedding will only have 50 guests.
 How can I have the look of a big cake without having a ton of leftovers?
 We can incorporate false tiers into the design of your cake.
 Styrofoam cake tiers can be decorated in buttercream or fondant just like the rest of the cake giving you the appearance of a much larger cake.
 Keep in mind that a false tier will take the same amount of time to decorate as a tier made from real cake so the price is not always significantly less for a false tier depending on the design.

 I am allergic to nuts, flour, milk, etc. Can you make me a cake?
-I can eliminate nuts from a recipe; however, as a Cottage Bakery with kids in the house, they are present in the kitchen pantry.
+I can eliminate nuts from a recipe; however, they are present in the kitchen pantry.
 We currently do not offer any recipes that do not call for wheat or dairy products in the cake or icing.
 Also, wheat flour gets everywhere, lingers in the air, and even gets recirculated by the air conditioner.
 We would love to make your cake, but for your safety, if you have a serious food allergy, we recommend you choose a bakery that specializes in allergen free products.